Call 911 for all emergencies.

 Chief Minshall is a member of the Ingham County Fire Chiefs Association, the Lansing Metro Area Fire Chiefs and is a Governor appointee to the Michigan Citizen-Community Emergency Response Coordinating Council (MCCERCC).
 He has an AAS in Emergency Services - Fire Science, is an NFPA Certified Fire Inspector I and a NFPA Certified Fire Plans Examiner.
 He has completed his Fire Officer I, II & III level certifications.
 Also, as a Certified Fire Instructor, Minshall enjoys helping to teach new recruits entering the fire service.
 Minshall is President of the Mason Firefighters Association, is a member of the Michigan Fire Inspectors Society and a Paul Harris Fellow with the Mason Rotary Club.

 The fire department is active in providing fire safety education materials and training to children in the Mason area.
 You can bring the family to visit us at the City of Mason open house hosted each October.
 We conduct tours of the fire station for groups such as scouts and civic organizations and many school visits.
-The James Malcom Fire Safety House Trailer, named after the tragic death of 3 ½ year old James Malcom who died while hiding in a closet during a fire in a townhouse on North Court November 15, 1994, is used as a regional asset to educate children on fire safety and what to do if in a fire situation.
+The James Malcom Fire Safety House Trailer, named after the tragic death of 3 ½ year old James Malcom who died while hiding in a closet during a fire in a townhouse on North Court St. on November 15, 1994, is used as a regional asset to educate children on fire safety and what to do if in a fire situation.
 It is housed at Mason Fire Station 2, an 1800 square foot building located at 615 Curtis Street.
 It is currently primarily used for training and storage of equipment.